quiuquio/tvb-docs/UserGuide/UserGuide-UI_Analyze.rst

-To calculate the cross-coherence of all nodes of a given multi-node time-series, simply select the TimeSeries object from the drop-down list in the `Cross coherence of nodes` interface, select an appropriate block-size for the Fourier Transform and hit `Launch`.
+To calculate the cross-coherence of all nodes of a given multi-node time-series, simply select the TimeSeries object from the drop-down list in the `Cross coherence of nodes` interface, select an appropriate measure for data-point per block, and hit `Launch`.

 ..
 The algorithm returns a CoherenceSpectrum object that is a xD-Matrix with the Dimensions {x,x,x…}.